Master's Final Project

 Students shall defend their Master's Final Project individually in a public oral hearing before a board appointed by the Master's Academic Policy Committee.
 The board shall be composed of three members: two Master in Software and Systems faculty members, plus the student's supervisor.
 If the MFP has a supervisor and co-supervisor, only the supervisor (and never both supervisors) shall sit on the board.

 The Master in Software and Systems' Academic Policy Committee shall pick another board member within five working days by drawing lots among the Master's faculty (the choice shall be delegated to the Master's coordinator).
 If students fail to propose a board member or propose a person who is not a Master's faculty member, the Master in Software and Systems' Academic Policy Committee shall again pick this board member by drawing lots.
 The board shall be chaired by the highest-ranking (or the longest-serving in the event of equal rank) member of the board, and the other faculty member will serve as the board member.
 The MFP's supervisor will act as secretary of the board.
-Supervisors shall be notified of the composition of the board in order to contact board members to arrange the date of the defence.

 - Meeting of the board: the board shall meet formally behind closed doors at the time scheduled for the Master's Final Project defence.
 At least two of the three board members shall be present at this meeting.